iammac360/sb-programming-ex/README.md

 If you already cloned the repository, please follow the follow steps below:

 ```
+// If you have installed yarn you can install dependencies by running this:
 yarn install

+// Otherwise, you can still use the handy npm install
+npm install
 ```

 ### Running the cli tool